apache/qpid-proton/proton-c/docs/api/index.md

 Proton Documentation            {#index}
 ====================

-## The Protocol Engine

-The [Engine API](@ref engine) is a "pure AMQP" toolkit, it decodes AMQP bytes into proton [events](@ref event) and generates AMQP bytes from application calls.
-There is no IO or threading code in this part of the library.

-## Proactive event-driven programming
+The @ref engine is an AMQP "protocol engine".
+It provides functions to manipulate AMQP endpoints and messages and generates [events](@ref event) for the application to handle.
+The @ref engine has no dependencies on IO or threading libraries.

-The [Proactor API](@ref proactor) is a pro-active, asynchronous framework to build single or multi-threaded Proton C applications.
-It manages the IO transport layer so you can write portable, event-driven AMQP code using the @ref engine API.
+The @ref proactor is a proactive, asynchronous framework to build single or multi-threaded Proton C applications.
+It manages the IO transport layer so you can write portable, event-driven AMQP code using the

-## IO Integration

-The [connection driver](@ref connection_driver) provides a simple bytes in/bytes
-out, event-driven interface so you can read AMQP data from any source, process the resulting [events](@ref event) and write AMQP output to any destination.
-It lets you use proton in in alternate event loops, or for specialized embedded applications.

-It is also possible to write your own implementation of the @ref proactor if you are dealing with an unusual IO or threading framework.
-Any proton application written to the proactor API will be able to use your implementation.

-## Messenger and Reactor APIs (deprecated)
+@ref engine API.

+**Low-level integration**: The @ref connection_driver provides a simple bytes in/bytes out interface to the @ref engine for a single connection.
+You can use this to integrate proton with special IO libraries or external event loops.
+It is also possible to write your own implementation of the
+@ref proactor if you want to transparently replace proton's IO layer.

-The [Messenger](@ref messenger) [Reactor](@ref reactor) APIs are older APIs that were limited to single-threaded applications.
+**Old APIs**: The @ref messenger and @ref reactor APIs are older APIs that were limited to single-threaded applications.

-Existing @ref reactor applications can be converted easily to use the @ref proactor, since they share the same @engine API and @ref event set.
+@ref reactor applications can be converted to use the @ref proactor since most of the code is written to the common @ref engine API.